Song “Down in Montenegro”

 Thanks to Kenny Stanger for playing guitar and writing the song with me.

-Thanks to Nirto Karsten Fischer for mixing the song.
+Thanks to Nirto Karsten Fischer for the audio production.

 Thanks to the two Couchsurfer who arrived morning and spontaneously participated in the video.